-All funded kindergarten providers, including long day care centres and independent schools, are asked to provide details of the survey to parents of children enrolled in the four year old kindergarten program and encourage them to participate.
-The survey includes questions on parent satisfaction with their kindergarten service, the Victorian Early Years Learning and Development Framework and the National Quality Framework.
+All funded kindergarten providers, including long day care centres and independent schools, are asked to provide details of the survey to parents of children enrolled in the Four-year-old Kindergarten program and encourage them to participate.
+The survey includes questions on parent satisfaction with their kindergarten program, the Victorian Early Years Learning and Development Framework and the National Quality Framework.

 The results are used for reporting in the Victorian Budget papers and may be used by services for planning and improving service quality.

 The 2019 survey will run from Monday 7 October to Friday 25 October 2019 and will be administered by the Social Research Centre.
 In 2019, the survey will be available in 10 languages other than English - Mandarin, Vietnamese, Arabic, Hindi, Punjabi, Cantonese, Urdu, Sinhalese, Tamil and Dari.

 Service providers will be emailed a unique survey link to email or SMS to parents prior to the survey opening.
 Information postcards for parents will also be provided to services.

 A service report is provided to all services who have five or more respondents to the survey.

 The 2018 Kindergarten parent opinion survey took place from Tuesday 9 October to Friday 26 October.